DanJKeeling/iris-streaming/README.md

 ### Prefetch Count
 The `prefetch_count` controls how many messages the AMQP client requests in advance:
-- Higher values (200-500): Better throughput for high-volume topics
+- Higher values (200-500): Better throughput for high message rates
 - Lower values (10-50): Better for low-volume or large messages

 ### Spark Configuration